 The first European settlement in the Hobart area began in 1803 as a penal colony and defensive outpost at Risdon Cove on the eastern shores of the Derwent River.
 So guided experiences like Hobart Historic Tours has plenty of history to work with.
 Hobart is second only to Sydney in the depth of its convict and colonial heritage and specific tours like Hobart Historic Walk give an introduction to the character of Australia's early settlement.

 The tour is an easy walk and is wheelchair accessible.

 Hobart is a city defined by its geographical position, history and heritage.
 Classical examples of Georgian, Victorian and Edwardian architecture abound throughout the city.
-The one an a half hour tour starts at the Hobart Travel Centre, cnr.
+The one and a half hour tour starts at the Hobart Travel Centre, cnr.
 Davey and Elizabeth Sts, Hobart.

 Battery Point is unique in Australia and world famous for its authenticity.
 The Tour includes St George's Church and Arthur Circus.

-Named in honour of Govenor Arthur, the quirky Arthur Circus is a particular example of early colonial architecture.
-Between Kelly’s Steps and Hampden Road, Arthur Circus is a circle of old, single frontage cottages dating from the earliest days of Old Hobart Town.
+Named in honour of Governor Arthur, the quirky Arthur Circus is a particular example of early colonial architecture.
+Between Kelly's Steps and Hampden Road, Arthur Circus is a circle of old, single frontage cottages dating from the earliest days of Old Hobart Town.

-This hour and half guided historic experience starts at Kelly's steps in Salamanca Place.
+This hour and half long guided historic experience starts at Kelly's steps in Salamanca Place.
 This narrow flight of steps joins Salamanca Place to Kelly Street in Battery Point.